 The telescope is equipped with an imaging system and a spectrograph.
 Observations on planets, asteroids and comets are possible.
 We can also study stars, stellar clusters, as well as planetary and ionized nebulae.
 Galaxies, active galaxies and clusters can also be studied as well as exoplanets.
 In brief, a lot can be done!

-- Where is HKO located ?
+- Where will UHHET be located ?